By Levels.fyi Team

 Begin applying to Summer internships by July of the previous year.
 At the latest, apply to your top choices by October.
 Many will have filled up their intern quota by December.
 You can always apply to open opportunities and startups later in the new year.
 Typically these are last minute positions or startups without formal programs.

 For smaller companies without a formal program, try cold emailing an employee or recruiter with your resume and why you're passionate about the company.
 Even if nothing comes of it, the conversation may come in handy when looking for full-time opportunities.
 If you need help finding emails, ping us through the chat below and we'll try to help you out as best we can.
 Check out this Facebook group for some leads and tips.

 Practice solving coding problems.
 Try using Leetcode, InterviewBit, HackerRank, Cracking the Coding Interview, etc. Side projects demonstrate raw skills and are a great way to make your resume stand out.

-Although you may not always have a choice, communicate the components or systems you're most passion about.
+Although you may not always have a choice, communicate the components or systems you're most passionate about.
 Internship assignments can vary significantly across teams / companies and managers are often willing to give interns experimental, interesting projects.
 Although we list salaries, internships are for learning and generally salary should not be the deciding factor.